 There are so many different doodahs and gadgets out in the world, it’s hard to know what you really need.
-I’ve narrowed this school supplies list to include our favorites for homeschool.
+I’ve narrowed this homeschool supplies list to include our time-tested favorites for home learning.

 Also an innumerable number of junky electric pencil sharpeners.

-These are items that we use almost on a regular basis to encourage learning at home and to help the mother stay calm and with-it.
-(Both are important for a homeschool!)
+The following are items that we use almost on a regular basis to encourage learning at home and to help the mother stay calm and with-it.

 Homeschool Assignment Binders

-By far and away our homeschool assignment binders are the best things to keep me/us/them on track this year.
-I don’t think we could have weathered the weeks of August very well when I was messaging doctors, waiting on hold with insurance companies, or getting blood tests.
+By far and away, when I was teaching all my kids classes, our homeschool assignment binders were the best things to keep me/us/them on track this year.
+I don’t think we could have weathered weeks of chaos when I had poor health very well when I was messaging doctors, waiting on hold with insurance companies, or getting blood tests.

-The fact that I’ve got every assignment written down for every kid for the whole year is saving my bacon, people.
+The fact that I had every assignment written down for every kid for the whole year saved my bacon.
 The older kids know exactly what to do next while I know where to pick up the pieces with the littles ones.

-Post-it Notes are working very well for us as a communication tool and the occasional bookmark.
-Once I go over the day’s assignments in a child’s binder, I write down on a 3-inch Post-it the things that he is missing or what he needs to do tomorrow.
+Post-it Notes work incredibly well for us as a communication tool and the occasional bookmark.
+Once I go over the day’s assignments in a child’s binder or planner, I write down on a 3-inch Post-it the things that he is missing or what he needs to do tomorrow.
 They are an easy at-a-glance communication tool.

 Basic Office Supplies